vcahlik/reasoning-grounded-explanations/README.md

 ## Datasets

+We recommend downloading the associated datasets from our [Zenodo repository](https://zenodo.org/uploads/15149693).
+Alternatively, you may use the following Google Drive links:

 * [Logistic regression datasets](https://drive.google.com/file/d/1reU1v5DQGVMhFS8Or1RW87rdTwrGr6jK/view?usp=sharing) (in the paper, n_inputs_8/dataset_0 was used)
 * [Decision tree datasets](https://drive.google.com/file/d/16qJHCcmJJMQXNky059h__Hxmz8vogKWr/view?usp=sharing) (in the paper, n_inputs_2_depth_6/dataset_0 was used; the actual tree depths are deeper by 1 than what is stated in the dataset name)
 * [Natural language decision tree dataset](https://drive.google.com/file/d/1teOGNq8_wfcC0FhDtnQ0sZC7HkAWrqb8/view?usp=sharing)

 ## Citing

-In case you find this repository or datasets helpful, feel free to cite our related publication [Reasoning-Grounded Natural Language Explanations for Language Models](https://arxiv.org/abs/2503.11248):
+In case you find this repository or datasets helpful, feel free to cite the [research paper](https://arxiv.org/abs/2503.11248):

     @misc{cahlik2025reasoninggroundednaturallanguageexplanations,
           title={Reasoning-Grounded Natural Language Explanations for Language Models},